 TeslaCrypt’s decryption procedure also aligns with the CTB_Locker.
 You get a private and randomly generated ECDH key from the C&C server and use it to decode the AES key and then use the AES key to decrypt the encrypted victim files.

 - TorrentLocker ransomwareTorrentLocker was released in 2014, and it has continued to terrorize the market with newer version releases.
 Typically, this ransomware appends a “dot encrypted” extension to the name of the encrypted file.
 TorrentLocker uses a combination of RSA and AES encryption algorithms in its encryption procedure.
 Most ransomware employs an RSA-AES pattern.A significant difference with TorrentLocker is that here, the AES key is generated by Yarrow Algorithm.
 Yarrow algorithm seed gives the return value of a diverse function and consequently encrypts the target files in 16 by 16 bytes using the generated AES algorithm.When decrypting, you have to obtain the private RSA key for the server and use AES to decrypt the encrypted files.

 Ransomware Infection and Behavior

-Ransomware infections occur in several ways.
-For a standard ransomware attack, infection is usually the first step.
-A complete cycle of a ransomware attack involves Infection, Securing Key Exchange, Encryption, Extortion, and finally Decryption.
-This chronological order describes the whole behavior of ransomware.
+Ransomware attacks infections occur in several ways.
+For standard ransomware attacks, infection is usually the first step.
+A complete cycle of a ransomware attacks involves Infection, Securing Key Exchange, Encryption, Extortion, and finally Decryption.
+This chronological order describes the whole behavior of those who faced ransomware attacks.

-The infection stage entails a lot of other variables.
+The infection arrange entails a lot of other factors.
 For instance, how the ransomware files get to your system.
-There are four common ways in which ransomware spreads to different users.
-A good understanding of these techniques often helps internet users in avoiding laid ransomware traps and staying safe.
+There are four common ways in which ransomware spreads to different clients.
+A good understanding of these techniques regularly helps internet users in avoiding laid ransomware traps and staying secure.